Some organisations are not required to appoint a controlled drugs accountable officer (CDAO). Find out about these exemptions and how to notify us.

 How to notify us

-This online form is password protected.
-Please email us at email@example.com, quoting your name, role and organisation, and we will email the password to you.
+This online form is protected.
+Please email us at firstname.lastname@example.org, quoting your name, role and organisation, and we will email the authorisation code to you.

 After you have submitted your completed form, we will email a PDF copy of the form to you containing the information you have submitted.
 If you do not receive this within 48 hours of submitting your form, or you have difficulty accessing or completing the form, please email email@example.com.